itswebny/universal-navigation/faqs.md

 ### How will the Universal Navigation search field work with our local search?
 > The interactive Universal Navigation's search results will first be scoped to the domain of the current site, with the user having the ability to see global results if desired.
 If this is satisfactory, the existing site search can be removed.
 If a site's search functionality is needed because of special collections or features, the static Universal Navigation can be used - which will not include a search box.

+### Where should the universal navigation be deployed?
+> All public facing websites and web applications shoud implement the universal navigation.
+Intranets and internal applications are not currently in scope.
+If you feel that there is an exception, please raise it in the Yammer group.
+The Universal Navigation policy (being drafted) will also communicate the scope.